-The Central Bank has indicated that it will provide guidance on the concept of 'reasonable steps', including a non-exhaustive list of what may be relevant to assessing whether a person took such reasonable steps.
+The Consultation provides detailed guidance on the concept of 'reasonable steps', including a non-exhaustive list of what may be relevant to assessing whether a person took such reasonable steps to ensure the Additional Conduct Standards were met.

 Failure by an RFSP to comply with the requirement to ensure compliance with the Additional Conduct Standards e.g. to notify Persons in Senior Roles of the Additional Conduct Standards and how they apply to them, can also be enforced directly against the RFSP through the ASP.